The typical cases when Nelli is used

 To find out the patient's condition before and after a medical intervention.

-The physician prescribes a Nelli® examination for a patient.
+The physician prescribes a Nelli recording for a patient.

-A small camera on a stand is installed in the patient's home for the patient to record their sleep and resting times.
+A small camera on a stand is installed to record the patient while at rest.

-A Nelli® examination does not require any wearables on the patient.
+A Nelli recording does not require any wearables on the patient.

-Patient can behave as usual during the examination.
+The patient can behave as usual during the recording.

-An examination at a patient's home is typically prescribed for 14 to 28 days.
-This way even the less frequently occurring seizures can be captured.
+This way, even less frequently occurring seizures can be captured.

 Based on survey with 95 patients